RafaelWeiss/up-movies-app/README.md

 ```

 When you see the QR code, either _Scan QR Code_ from the expo app or run on either an Android or IOS simulator.
-\*\* Note: This project was tested both on a Android Simulator and Android Physical Device

 ## Versions